-- 5.1 This policy applies to all workers (including centrally employed teachers) of Flintshire County Council (As defined by the Employment Rights Act) and is commended to School Governing Bodies and other associated employers as best practice e.g. NEWydd, Aura.
-The policy also applies to Members and Third Party individuals who work with the Council. - 5.2 Workers are defined as employees, agency workers, people that are training with Flintshire County Council but are not employed and self-employed workers. - 5.3 Members must, under the Model Code of Conduct (Wales) Order 2008, report through the Council's confidential reporting procedure, any conduct by another member or anyone who works for, or on behalf of, the Council which they believe involves or is likely to involve criminal behaviour. - 5.4 Members should follow Procedure 3 of the Reporting Procedure detailed in Section 8 of this policy. - 5.5 Third party individuals are defined as partners, consultants, suppliers, contractors, volunteers and employees of Council suppliers and contractors (who are employed to deliver a service / goods to the Council). - 5.6 The Public Interest Disclosure Act 1998 applies to all workers within the Council.
-The Council is also committed to ensuring that any third party or contractor who raises a concern under this Policy will not be harassed or victimised as a result. - 5.7 Third party individuals should follow Procedure 3 of the Reporting Procedure detailed in Section 8 of this policy. - 5.8 Additionally if concerns raised relate to modern slavery and trafficking or any safeguarding issues Social Services should be contacted on 01352 701053 (Children) or 01352 702540 (Adults). - 5.9 This procedure applies to, but is not limited to, allegations about any of the following: - Conduct which is an offence or breach of the law; - Alleged miscarriage of justice: - Serious Health and Safety risks; - The unauthorised use of public funds; - Possible fraud, corruption or malpractice;
+- 5.1 This policy applies to all employees (including centrally employed teachers) of Flintshire County Council (As defined by the Employment Rights Act) and is commended to School Governing Bodies and other associated employers as best practice e.g. NEWydd, Aura.
+The policy also applies to Third Party individuals who works with the Council. - 5.2 Workers are defined as employees, agency workers, people that are training with Flintshire County Council but are not employed and self-employed workers. - 5.3 Third party individuals are defined as partners, consultants, suppliers, contractors and employees of Council suppliers and contractors (who are employed to deliver a service / goods to the Council). - 5.4 The Public Interest Disclosure Act 1998 applies to all workers within the Council.
+The Council is also committed to ensuring that any third party or contractor who raises a concern under this Policy will not be harassed or victimised as a result.

+5.5 Third party individuals should follow Step 3 of the Reporting Procedure detailed in Section 8 of this policy.

+- 5.6 This procedure applies to, but is not limited to, allegations about any of the following:

+- Conduct which is an offence or breach of the law;

+- Alleged miscarriage of justice;

+- Serious Health and Safety risks;

+- The unauthorised use of public funds;

+- Possible fraud, corruption or malpractice;

 - Sexual, physical or verbal abuse, or bullying or intimidation of employees, customers or service users.
-This includes concerns relating to modern day slavery and human trafficking; - Abuse of authority; - Other unethical conduct e.g. Criminal activity within supply chains, employment practices within the Council or of suppliers / contractors of the Council.
+This includes concerns relating to modern day slavery and human trafficking;

+- Abuse of authority;

+- Other unethical conduct e.g. Criminal activity within supply chains, employment practices within the Council or of suppliers / contractors of the Council.